Virus surge breaks hospital records amid rising toll on kids

 In Idaho, state leaders called on residents to volunteer to help keep medical facilities operating.

-Texas and Kentucky on Wednesday reported more COVID-19 patients in their hospitals than an any other time since the pandemic began.
+Texas and Kentucky on Wednesday reported more COVID-19 patients in their hospitals than at any other time since the pandemic began.
 At least six other states — Arkansas, Florida, Louisiana, Hawaii, Mississippi and Oregon — have already broken their hospitalization records.

+In Texas, roughly 56% of the population is fully vaccinated — above the national average — but Republican Gov. Greg Abbott has banned mask and vaccine mandates.
+Many counties and school districts have defied his mask ban.

+In Kentucky, 56% of the population has received at least one vaccine dose — below the national average — and public health officials have blamed the lag in part for the state’s surge.
+Democratic Gov. Andy Beshear’s COVID-19 restrictions expired in June, and the GOP-controlled legislature has blocked him from issuing new mask requirements or capacity restrictions.

 Nationwide, COVID-19 deaths are running at more than 1,100 a day, the highest level since mid-March, and new cases per day are averaging over 152,000, turning the clock back to the end of January.
 As of early this week, the number of people in the hospital with the coronavirus was around 85,000, a level not seen since early February.